-Cervical cancer involves changes to the cells of the cervix, which is the lower part of the uterus (womb), which protrudes into the vagina.
+Cervical cancer involves changes to the cells of the cervix, which is the lower part of the uterus (womb).
 The cervix is sometimes called the neck of the womb.

-It is rare for women to have any signs or symptoms of cervical cancer early in the disease.
-When the disease is more advanced women can experience abnormal vaginal bleeding, (such as bleeding after sex, bleeding after menopause or intermittent bleeding), unusual vaginal discharge or pelvic pain.
+Common early symptoms of cervical cancer include abnormal vaginal bleeding, (such as bleeding after sex, bleeding after menopause, or bleeding between periods), unusual vaginal discharge or pain during sex.

-Women, whether vaccinated or unvaccinated should have a cervical screening test every 5 years, as this remains the most effective way to prevent cervical cancer.
+Women and people with a cervix aged 25 – 74 years, whether vaccinated or unvaccinated, should have a Cervical Screening Test every 5 years, as this remains the most effective way to prevent cervical cancer.

 You can choose to collect your own sample, or your health care provider can do it for you.

 Find out more about cervical cancer types, symptoms, diagnosis, treatment and support.